cloud-bulldozer/airflow-kubernetes/dags/reports/README.md

 ```

-### Step 1: Get all the runs and benchmark results
+### Step 1 -- Collect: Get all the runs and benchmark results
 ---

 The first step in the workflow is grab all the runs that ran in the last `n` days.
 That's pretty easy in ES: